John Laws: Television

-Though best known as a radio host, Laws has often worked as a television host and panelist.
-His early 1960s show Startime assisted in introducing mainstream Australia to Edna Everage at which time Laws claimed Everage was "a very close friend of mine".
+Though best known as a radio host, Laws often worked as a television host and panelist.
+His early 1960s show Startime assisted in introducing mainstream Australia to Dame Edna Everage at which time Laws claimed Everage was "a very close friend of mine".
 Laws told columnist Valda Marshall in 1970 that he was 'not basically a TV star' and didn't 'feel altogether happy with the medium'.
 He was a judge on Australia's New Faces in 1969 and took over as host from Noel Ferrier on the panel advice show Beauty and the Beast in 1970.
-Laws quit in 1971; a spokesman for the station which produced the show, Channel 7, claimed Laws had asked for a higher salary.
 He also appeared on television in 1970 in an acting role in the children's drama Skippy.
+Laws quit Beauty and the Beast in 1971; a spokesman for the station which produced the show, Channel 7, claimed Laws had asked for a higher salary.
 In May 1971, he began hosting a daytime show called His and Hers.
 In 1982, he hosted a revived Beauty and the Beast for Network 10.
-In 1998, John Laws – In One Lifetime premiered on Network Ten and LAWS on Foxtel.
-While LAWS continued until 2000, John Laws – In One Lifetime was dropped after two episodes, although the remaining five episodes that were commissioned by Network 10 were aired later that year.
+In 1998, John Laws – In One Lifetime, a historical documentary program he compered, premiered on Network Ten and LAWS on Foxtel.
+While LAWS continued until 2000, John Laws – In One Lifetime was dropped after two episodes, although the remaining five episodes commissioned by Network 10 were aired later that year.

-21st century
+21st century and retirements

 In 2002, station colleague and arch-rival Alan Jones moved from 2UE to 2GB, and soon took that station to the top talk position in Sydney.
 Laws announced on 25 June 2007 that after 55 years on the air he would retire at the end of the year.
 However, he was pre-empted by other media agencies, who broke the story at 9:00 am.
-Laws made the announcement at about 9:10 am, saying that he had planned to make the announcement at about 9:45 am.Laws' last broadcast was on 30 November 2007, one week after the federal election.
+Laws made the announcement at about 9:10 am, saying that he had planned to make the announcement at about 9:45 am.
+Laws' last broadcast was on 30 November 2007, one week after the federal election.
 He began as always, "Hello world, I'm John Laws" and signed off with his usual quote, "you...be kind to each other."
 He then left the 2UE building in Sydney in his Rolls-Royce Phantom surrounded by hordes of cameramen.

-In 2004 Laws and rival talk-back host Alan Jones were accused of taking payment to make favourable comments on products and services under the guise of merely expressing personal opinion, after entering into deals with Telstra.
+In 2004, Laws and rival talk-back host Alan Jones were accused of taking payment to make favourable comments on products and services under the guise of merely expressing personal opinion, after entering into deals with Telstra.
 The ABA subsequently found that Laws' deal constituted cash for comment but Jones' did not.
 Laws, apparently angered by what he saw as inequitable treatment, launched stinging attacks on Jones and the ABA's head, David Flint.
 In an appearance on the ABC's Enough Rope, Laws accused Jones of placing pressure on Prime Minister John Howard to keep Flint as head of the ABA, and made comments that many viewers took to imply a sexual relationship between Jones and Flint, and broadly hinted that Jones, like Flint, was homosexual.